Strong Hamel functions and symmetries: Strong Hamel functions

 \section{Strong Hamel functions}

 Hamel functions were originally introduced as solutions to Hilbert's fourth problem in \cite{Hamel03}, specifically for the flat spray.
-Nowadays, these functions represent a larger class, being the solutions for the Euler-Lagrange equations associated to an arbitrary spray.
+Nowadays, these functions represent a larger class, consisting of solutions to the Euler-Lagrange equations associated with an arbitrary spray.

-\begin{definition} A $1$-homogeneous function $f\in C^{\infty}(T_0M)$ is called a \emph{Hamel function} for the spray $G$ if it satisfies the Euler-Lagrange equation $\delta_Gf=0$.
+\begin{definition} Consider $G$ a spray.
+We say that a non-trivial, $1$-homogeneous function $f\in C^{\infty}(T_0M)$ is called a \emph{Hamel function} for $G$ if it satisfies the Euler-Lagrange equation $\delta_Gf=0$.

-A Hamel function $f\in C^{\infty}(T_0M)$ is called a \emph{strong Hamel function} (for the spray $G$) if there exists a $0$-homogeneous function $f'\in C^{\infty}(T_0M)$ such that $f=G(f')$. \end{definition} The Euler-Lagrange equations for a Lagrangian function that represents the geodesic derivative of some other function and the relation with the Jacobi equations were studied in \cite{CM91}.
+A Hamel function $f\in C^{\infty}(T_0M)$ is called a \emph{strong Hamel function} for $G$ if there exists a $0$-homogeneous function $f'\in C^{\infty}(T_0M)$ such that $f=G(f')$.
+We refer to the function $f'$ as the \emph{potential function}. \end{definition} The Euler-Lagrange equations for a Lagrangian function that is the geodesic derivative of another function and the relation with the Jacobi equations were studied in \cite{CM91}.

-From formulae \eqref{chi} and \eqref{sfunction}, we can see that the $S$-function is a strong Hamel function if and only if the $\chi$-curvature vanishes.
+From formulae \eqref{chi} and \eqref{sfunction}, we can see that the $S$-function is a strong Hamel function (with the distortion $\tau$ as the potential function) if and only if the $\chi$-curvature vanishes.

 \begin{lem} The Euler-Lagrange $1$-form \eqref{EL} is a projective invariant, when restricted to $1$-homogeneous functions.
 The class of Hamel functions and strong Hamel functions are preserved by projective deformations. \end{lem} \begin{proof} Consider $f\in C^{\infty}(T_0M)$ a $1$-homogeneous function and $\widetilde{G}=G-2P\mathcal{C}$ the projective deformation of a given spray $G$.
 Using the fact that $f$ is $1$-homogeneous, it follows that $d_Jf$ is a $0$-homogeneous $1$-form, which means that $\mathcal{L}_{\mathcal{C}}d_Jf=0$.
 Therefore, we have